AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/cannot-access-the-latest-magento-commerce-pre-release.md

 1. Via Composer on [magento.com](https://repo.magento.com/) using the primary MageID for the account.
 For more details on how to use Composer, please refer to [Install Adobe Commerce using Composer](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html) in our developer documentation.
 1. **My Account** > **Downloads** on [account.magento.com](https://account.magento.com/customer/account/login).

->![info]
+>[!NOTE]
 >
->Note: Release packages are not available on GitHub until the GA date.
+>Release packages are not available on GitHub until the GA date.

 ### MageID you need to use